RhysCAllen/CS50_public/MaxwellBoltzmann.md

 https://www.vobarian.com/collisions/2dcollisions2.pdf

 Numerical Recipes: a guide to scientific computing by William H. Press, Saul A. Teukolsky, William T. Vetterling and Brian P. Flannery
-Advice and examples for programming mathematical operations such as matrices https://numerical.recipes/
+Advice and examples for programming mathematical operations such as vector and matrix manipulation https://numerical.recipes/